The Guide for the Perplexed: Contents

-The opening letter
+Opening letter

 The book begins with a letter from Maimonides to his dear student, Rabbi Joseph ben Judah of Ceuta.
 Maimonides praises his student's sharp comprehension and eagerness to acquire knowledge.

 Then when God decreed our separation and you betook yourself elsewhere, these meetings aroused in me a resolution that had slackened.
 Your absence moved me to compose this Treatise, which I have composed for you and for those like you, however few they are.
 I have set it down in dispersed chapters.
 All of them that are written down will reach you where you are, one after the other.

-The first part
+First part

 A page from a 14th-century manuscript of the Guide.
 The figure seated on the chair with Stars of David is thought to be Aristotle.

 The part begins with Maimonides' thesis of the unity, omnipresence, and incorporeality of God, explaining biblical anthropomorphism of divine attributes as homonymous or figurative.
 The first chapter explains the Genesis 1 description of Adam the first as in the "image of God", as referring to the intellectual perception of humankind rather than physical form.
 In the Bible, one can find many expressions that refer to God in human terms, for instance the "hand of God".
 Maimonides strongly opposed what he believed to be a heresy present in unlearned Jews who then assume God to be corporeal (or even possessing positive characteristics).

 To explain his belief that this is not the case, Maimonides devoted more than 20 chapters in the beginning (and middle) of the first part to analyzing Hebrew terms.
 Each chapter was about a term used to refer to God (such as "mighty") and, in each case, Maimonides presented a case that the word is a homonym, whereby its usage when referring to a physical entity is completely different from when referring to God.
 This was done by close textual analysis of the word in the Tanakh in order to present what Maimonides saw as the proof that according to the Tanakh, God is completely incorporeal:

 [The Rambam] set up the incorporeality of God as a dogma, and placed any person who denied this doctrine upon a level with an idolater; he devoted much of the first part of the Moreh Nevukhim to the interpretation of the Biblical anthropomorphisms, endeavoring to define the meaning of each and to identify it with some transcendental metaphysical expression.
 Some of them are explained by him as perfect homonyms, denoting two or more absolutely distinct things; others, as imperfect homonyms, employed in some instances figuratively and in others homonymously.”